 With the above information, you will likely have an idea of whether your parents have more liabilities or assets.
 The first step is to help them minimise their debt.

 As we grow older, it is inevitable that we become more susceptible to ill-health and diseases.
 Having adequate health insurance is important to ensure our family members are not unnecessarily burdened.

-It may be worthwhile to engage a Financial Representative to find out the insurance coverage gaps your parents may have.
+It may be worthwhile to engage a Financial Consultant to find out the insurance coverage gaps your parents may have.
 Some elderly may be resistant to taking on insurance at their age because of the higher premiums.
-As you might understand your parent's financial circumstances best, it will be a good idea for you to sit through the discussion with your parents and the Financial Representative to show your support in helping them plan for their retirement.
+As you might understand your parent's financial circumstances best, it will be a good idea for you to sit through the discussion with your parents and the Financial Consultant to show your support in helping them .